Layr-Labs/eigenlayer-docs/docs/developers/Concepts/eigenlayer-contracts/middleware-contracts.md

 * Modified to implement logic specific to the AVS before deploying
 * Not used.
 In this case, the interfaces present in the middleware contracts must be implemented in the AVS contracts.

-We recommend new AVS developers use the middleware contracts as the higher level interface to the core contracts.
+New AVS developers can use the middleware contracts as the higher level interface to the core contracts.

 The middleware contracts are documented in the [eigenlayer-middleware](https://github.com/Layr-Labs/eigenlayer-middleware) repository.
 The ServiceManagerBase contract is the reference implementation for the onchain registration and deregistration that each AVS must have.